Loading NuWatt Energy...

 Yes.
 Modern cold-climate heat pumps (ccASHP) are rated to operate efficiently down to -13 F. Models from Mitsubishi Hyper-Heating, Daikin Fit, and Fujitsu XLTH maintain over 75% capacity at 5 F. Massachusetts average winter lows are 15-25 F, well within operating range.
 However, capacity drops during the coldest polar vortex events, which is why some homeowners opt for dual-fuel backup.

 A whole-home cold-climate heat pump system costs $12,000-$22,000 before rebates in Massachusetts.
-Mass Save rebates cover $10,000 for whole-home conversions.
-After rebates, net cost is typically $2,000-$12,000 depending on system size and complexity.
-With $1,000+/year operating savings, payback periods range from 2-8 years.
+Mass Save rebates cover up to $8,500 for whole-home conversions (up to $9,500 with sizing and weatherization bonuses).
+After rebates, net cost is typically $2,500-$13,500 depending on system size and complexity.
+Because the heat pump also replaces a separate central AC, compare it against a "new furnace + new AC" project, not the furnace alone, when judging the up-front math.

 A typical whole-home heat pump installation takes 2-4 days for a ductless mini-split system and 3-5 days for a ducted central heat pump.
 Timeline from signing to completion is usually 4-8 weeks, depending on equipment availability and permit processing.
 Mass Save energy audits (required for rebates) add 2-3 weeks to the front end.